 My husband and I started blogging around 2011.
 We initially launched our blog to document our journey out of debt and toward wealth, but it turned into much more.
 Over time, we learned that we liked creating content.

 What do you like best about blogging?

 I like the fact that I can work where I want and when I want.
 I also like the fact that the income potential is nearly unlimited.
 Our blog has grown from making almost no money to the point where it has made well over six figures on its own since we started.
 I can’t think of another side hustle with great potential.

 I know that blogging has opened doors for you.
 You went from freelancing to full-time.
 How was that transition for you?

 We both worked full-time jobs in the funeral industry when we started blogging on the side.
 During that time, I decided to put my writing skills to use and pick up some part-time work.
 Over the months, I started earning more writing than I was at my full-time job.
 It was a huge relief to leave my full-time job to become self-employed because I was so tired of doing both.
-The transition wasn’t that hard because I was so excited about the future and so ready to break out on my own.
+The transition wasn’t hard because I was so excited about the future and ready to break out on my own.